emad-elsaid/emad-elsaid.github.io/Youtube Scripting.md

 Body of the essay. detailed reasoning that led to the intro. showing proofs and inference of every step that led to the intro statement

 # Outro
-Signature sentence to mark the end of the main video.
+* Signature sentence to mark the end of the main video.
 Then conclusion
+* Encourage viewers to take action after watching the video.
+* Prompt them to like, comment, subscribe, or share the video.
+* Direct them to relevant resources or additional content for further engagement.

 > Okay, yeah, that's pretty much it.
 > Maybe a little bit shocking, but yeah, price for performance, Mac mini, kind of a huge winner.